rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 The core of the error states that there are *mismatched types*.
 Rust has a
 strong, static type system.
 However, it also has type inference.
-When you wrote
+When we wrote
 `let guess = String::new()`, Rust was able to infer that `guess` should be a
-`String` and didn’t make you write the type.
+`String` and didn’t make us write the type.
 The `secret_number`, on the other
 hand, is a number type.
 A few number types can have a value between 1 and 100:
 `i32`, a 32-bit number; `u32`, an unsigned 32-bit number; `i64`, a 64-bit
 number; as well as others.
 Rust defaults to an `i32`, which is the type of
-`secret_number` unless you add type information elsewhere that would cause Rust
+`secret_number` unless we add type information elsewhere that would cause Rust
 to infer a different numerical type.
 The reason for the error is that Rust will
 not compare a string and a number type.

-Ultimately, you want to convert the `String` the program reads as input into a
+Ultimately, we want to convert the `String` the program reads as input into a
-real number type so you can compare it to the guess numerically.
-You can do
+real number type so we can compare it to the guess numerically.
+We can do
-that by adding the following two lines to your `main` function body:
+that by adding the following two lines to the `main` function body:

 Filename: src/main.rs